 - States announce joint initiative to slow the spread of the coronavirus:

-- Essential services are exempt, including pharmacies, groceries and delivery services.
+- Only essential services are exempt from social distancing measures, including pharmacies, groceries and delivery services.

 - Restaurants and bars may only offer takeout or delivery; no dining in.

 - 366,733 cases statewide, including 198,255 in NYC.

 - More than 28,000 likely COVID-19 deaths statewide; about 21,415 likely deaths in NYC.

 - New Yorkers required to wear face masks or cloth face coverings when social distancing cannot be maintained in public.

 - Cuomo orders flags flown at half-staff in honor of COVID-19 victims.